erezsh/Preql/docs/comparison_sql.md

-# Code comparison between Preql and SQL
+# Advantages of Preql over SQL, in code examples

 ## Comparing to null